Authentication (SSO/SCIM)#

 Configure SCIM#

-When configuring SCIM for Microsoft Entra ID (former Azure AD), be sure that you have disabled the Provision Microsoft Entra ID Groups parameter.
+- For Microsoft Entra ID (former Azure AD), you must disable the Provision Microsoft Entra ID Groups parameter

 To configure SCIM: